ianmaclarty/amulet/doc/api_ref.rst

     ..  function:: window:mouse_position()

-        The position of the mouse cursor, as a ``vec2``, in the window's coordinate system.
+        Returns the position of the mouse cursor, as a ``vec2``, in the window's coordinate system.

     ..  function:: window:mouse_position_norm()

-        The position of the mouse cursor in normalized device coordinates, as a ``vec2``.
+        Returns the position of the mouse cursor in normalized device coordinates, as a ``vec2``.

     ..  function:: window:mouse_pixel_position()

-        The position of the mouse cursor in pixels where the bottom left corner of the window has coordinate (0, 0), as a ``vec2``.
+        Returns the position of the mouse cursor in pixels where the bottom left corner of the window has coordinate (0, 0), as a ``vec2``.

     ..  function:: window:mouse_position_norm()

-        The position of the mouse cursor in normalized device coordinates, as a ``vec2``.
+        Returns the position of the mouse cursor in normalized device coordinates, as a ``vec2``.

     ..  function:: window:mouse_delta()

-        The change in mouse position since the last frame, in the window's coordinate system (a ``vec2``).
+        Returns the change in mouse position since the last frame, in the window's coordinate system (a ``vec2``).

     ..  function:: window:mouse_delta_norm()

-        The change in mouse position since the last frame, in normalized device coordinates (a ``vec2``).
+        Returns the change in mouse position since the last frame, in normalized device coordinates (a ``vec2``).

     ..  function:: window:mouse_pixel_delta()

-        The change in mouse position since the last frame, in pixels (a ``vec2``).
+        Returns the change in mouse position since the last frame, in pixels (a ``vec2``).

     ..  function:: window:mouse_down(button)